karledenstal/moonborn-docs/src/content/docs/guides/get-started.md

 description: Get started on using MOONBORN - Aela Expanded.
 ---

+Moonborn is a mod created by jakequery and KiaraRedVA.
+The mod expands on Aela the Huntress' character, adding new dialogue, interaction and making her a fuller character.

 ## Requirements

 Keep in mind that these requirements may have their own requirements.
 Make sure to read the description of each mod to ensure you have everything you need.